aws/aws-sdk-pandas/README.md

 Please, pin the version you are using on your environment.

-AWS Data Wrangler is completing 1 year, and the team is working to collect feedbacks and features requests to put in our 1.0.0 version.
+AWS Data Wrangler is completing 1 year, and the team is working to collect feedback and features requests to put in our 1.0.0 version.
 By now we have 3 major changes listed:

 - API redesign
 - Nested data types support
 - Deprecation of PySpark support
 	- PySpark support takes considerable part of the development time and it has not been reflected in user adoption.
-Only 2 of our 66 issues on GitHub are related to Spark.
+Only 2 of our 70 issues on GitHub are related to Spark.
 	- In addition, the integration between PySpark and PyArrow/Pandas remains in experimental stage and we have been experiencing tough times to keep it stable.

 ---